On Helly number for crystals and cut-and-project sets: Crystals and cut-and-project sets

 \begin{lem} If $S_1,S_2\subseteq \R^2$, then $h(S_1\cup S_2)\leq h(S_1)+h(S_2)$. \end{lem}

-\begin{cor} If $S$ is a $d$-dimensional $k$-crystal, then $h(S)\leq k2^d$. \end{cor} \begin{proof} It is clear that Helly number does not change if we apply an affine transformation to a set, and thus for any $d$-dimensional lattice $\Lambda$ $h(\Lambda)=2^d$.
+\begin{cor} If $S$ is a $d$-dimensional $k$-crystal, then $h(S)\leq k2^d$. \end{cor} \begin{proof} It is clear that the Helly number does not change if we apply an affine transformation to the set under consideration and thus for every $d$-dimensional lattice $\Lambda$, $h(\Lambda)=2^d$.
+Since $S$ can be expressed as $\bigcup\limits_{i=1}^k\{\Lambda+\mathbf{t}_i\}$, Lemma \ref{lem:union} implies that as claimed. \end{proof}